 This alignment alternative can be seen in Figure A-4 and consists of a new offset alignment located approximately 35 feet east of the existing bridge centerline which would provide approximately 10 feet of separation between the existing bridge and new bridge.
 The new alignment would be a permanent shift allowing the existing Current River Bridge to carry traffic while the new bridge is constructed.
 The new alignment location would require the removal of the existing pedestrian bridge and result in no pedestrian crossing during reconstruction of the Current River Bridge.
 The removal of the pedestrian bridge would require relocation of the existing utilities located below the bridge deck prior to construction.
 Since this alternative has a new mainline alignment, new flatter curves with shoulder widening and transitions would be constructed for both of the curves along the alignment.
 The new Current River Bridge would be widened to account for this additional roadway width and the curve transitions near the bridge ends would be extended onto the bridge.
-With the removal of the existing pedestrian bridge, a 10-foot mixed use path would be included on the east side of the new bridge.
+With the removal of the existing pedestrian bridge.
 See Sections 6.4 and 6.5 for more discussion on the bridge aspects of the new bridge.